ishansharma13/Angular-Course-Udemy/README.md

         This wont because by default properties of a child component or for that sake any component are not accessible to outside world by default.

         To actually do this, Input() decorator should be added before el

+    __Property Binding is used when we want to pass data from parent to child component__ __Event Binding when we want to pass data from child to parent component __